 Myopia control methods pull images in the periphery onto or in front of the retina, reducing the signal for eye elongation.

 Corneal Reshaping Contact Lenses – Corneal reshaping contact lenses are worn during sleep and removed in the morning.
 These lenses temporarily change the shape of the cornea so the wearer can see clearly during waking hours without the use of daytime contact lenses or glasses.
 This process bends light in a way that is beneficial to the eye and has been shown to reduce myopia progression by an average of 50%.

 Soft Bifocal Contact Lenses – Soft bifocal contact lenses are typically used in adults over 40 years of age to read clearly as well as see far away.
 This process also bends light in a way that is beneficial to the eye and has been shown to reduce myopia progression in children by an average of 50%.

-Atropine – While it is not known how atropine slows myopia development, low concentration (0.01%) atropine has been shown to reduce myopia progression by an average of 60% without causing blurred near vision or increased light sensitivity, which are two side effects common with higher concentrations of the medication.
+Medication – While it is not known how certain medications slow myopia development, a low concentration (0.01%) medication has been shown to reduce myopia progression by an average of 60% without causing blurred near vision or increased light sensitivity, which are two side effects common with higher concentrations of the medication.